 Migrant Belongings: Digital Practices and the Everyday will take place on 21-22-23 April 2021.
-The new submission deadline for panels is 31 January 2021.
-Abstracts can be submitted until 15 February 2021.
-For submission guidelines see below.
+The conference will be fully online.

 Migrant belonging through digital connectivity refers to a way of being in the world that cuts across national borders, shaping new forms of diasporic affiliations and transnational intimacy.
 This happens in ways that are different from the ways enabled by the communication technologies of the past.
 Scholarly attention has intensified around the question of how various new technical affordances of platforms and apps are shaping the transnationally connected, and locally situated, social worlds in which migrants live their everyday lives.

 This international conference focuses on the connection between the media and migration from different disciplinary vantage points.
 Connecting with friends, peers and family, sharing memories and personally identifying information, navigating spaces and reshaping the local and the global in the process is but one side of the coin of migrant-related technology use: this Janus-faced development also subjects individual as well as groups to increased datafied migration management, algorithmic control and biometric classification as well as forms of transnational authoritarianism and networked repression.